Cherry Crest Adventure Farm is a must visit for family fun in Lancaster County, Pennsylvania! (Includes money saving tips.)

 Our children loved looking at and interacting with the animals in the Farm Experience Center.
 The girls had fun watching the goats and their crazy antics and our son enjoyed touching the curious llamas.
 We didn’t buy any food to feed them, but he’s resourceful and found “leftovers” on the ground and had lots of fun letting them nibble it out of his hands.

 Inside the Discovery Barn, the kids got to hold some baby chicks.
-They were intrigued with out fluffy and small they were!
+They were intrigued with how fluffy and small they were!

 Most of the rest of the attractions were up the hill and over the train tracks that are used by Strasburg Railroad.
 Here are just a few of our favorites– there were lots more that I didn’t get pictures of!